telenornms/skogul/README.rst

 Name
 ----

 Skogul is a Valkyrie.
-After extensive research (5 minutes on wikipedia with a cross-check on duckduckgo), this name was selected because it is reasonably unique and is also a valkyrie, like Gondul, a sister-project.
+After extensive research (5 minutes on Wikipedia with a cross-check on duckduckgo), this name was selected because it is reasonably unique and is also a Valkyrie, like Gondul, a sister-project.

-Being a whole week old, a name change was due, so you might find references to Gollector here and there, if I suck at grep(1).